TimbresDev/H264ACCEncoder/README.md

 * It can be assumed that there is sufficient memory available to the JVM to buffer the complete content of the WAV input stream in memory
 * It can be assumed that there is sufficient memory available to the JVM to buffer the complete content of the MP4 input stream in memory

 ## Acceptance Criteria
 Given a WAV file input stream and my Java code to create AWT images I want the encoder to return an input stream that I can read and copy directly to a file.
-The file will represent a MP4 movie with H264 video and ACC audio encoding.
+The file will represent a MP4 movie with H264 video and AAC audio encoding.
 I will be able to upload the movie to Twitter and YouTube and it will play successfully on both platforms.

 If all of these criteria are met, then the solution is accepted: